katalys/woo-1o/katalys-shop/readme.txt

 Provides automatic order fulfillment integration with Katalys Shop (formerly 1o.io) orders for WooCommerce.

 == Description ==
-Do you want more customers for your eCommerce brand?
-[RevOffers](https://www.revoffers.com/) is the performance-based advertising network for transformational health products and brands — and our plugin opens the door to high-converting in-market traffic from the RevOffers Advertiser Network.
-Our plugin enables technical integration in one, no-hassle step.
-It listens for order-related hooks within your WordPress / WooCommerce installation and reports to the RevOffers Attribution Engine when the order is complete.
-Our back-end system does the rest, analyzing and reporting on how much growth RevOffers is driving for you, month after month.
-In this version we also add fulfillment integration with the Katalys Shop.
-This means you can choose to take advantage of the Katalys Shop, which brings you a frictionless, fully responsive e-commerce technology that allows product discovery and product purchase to take place anywhere on the web.
-In this case the plugin makes sure products can be imported into Katalys Shops directly from your products in WooCommerce, as well as pushing orders into your flow automatically.
-This allows you to sell more, in more places, through extending products in your WooCommerce installation to any content on the web and beyond.
+Increase conversions and lower Customer Acquisition Cost.
+[Katalys](https://www.1o.io/) Our simplest plugin yet brings you the power of the Katalys Shop.
+The Katalys Shop is a frictionless, fully responsive e-commerce technology that allows product discovery and product purchase to take place anywhere on the web.
+In this case the plugin makes sure products can be imported into Katalys Shops directly from your products in WooCommerce, as well as pushing orders into your fulfillment flow automatically.
+All the while using your WooCommerce installation and your own payment gateways.
+The Katalys Shop allows you to sell more, in more places, through extending products in your WooCommerce installation to any content on the web and beyond.

-## Open Your Account Now
+In a couple of clicks you can get set up with the plugin and start creating Katalys Shops!

+## Get started with Katalys Shops
 Ready to drive more sales?
-It begins with qualified traffic.
 It’s easy to get started:

-- Fill out our Advertiser Survey to apply for an account.
+- Fill out our form to set up an account.
 - We will review your application and may ask for verification before approving your account.
 Once it’s approved, we'll activate your account on our platform.
-- Finally, install our [free WordPress plugin](https://wordpress.org/plugins/revoffers-advertiser-integration/) to complete the required Technical Integration.
+- Finally, install our [free WordPress plugin](https://wordpress.org/plugins/katalys-shop/) to complete the required Technical Integration.
 The plugin will automatically configure itself based on your approved domain.
 - Questions?
-Contact us at [support@revoffers.com](support@revoffers.com).
+Contact us at [info@katalys.com](info@katalys.com).

 Our pricing structure is built specifically for your business needs.
-We have the ability to structure our affiliate offers based on cart value, coupon, fixed fee, and more.
-Since RevOffers is a performance network, you only pay when RevOffers drives verified/paid orders!
+You only pay when the Katalys Shop drives verified/paid orders!
+Want to talk about other options?
+Reach out and talk to us about it.

 ## Drive More Sales, Automatically
-The RevOffers plugin for WordPress / WooCommerce enables you to easily and automatically drive more eCommerce sales.
+The Katalys Shop plugin for WordPress / WooCommerce enables you to easily and automatically drive more eCommerce sales.
 It’s designed to help you succeed in:

-- Driving more traffic to your website
+- Having product discovery and product purchase take place anywhere on the web
-- Making connections with prospective customers for your products/services
+- Starting conversations and connections with prospective customers for your products/services earlier
-- Attracting qualified leads to sign up for your mailing list
+- Close sales faster at point of discovery when possible
 - Generating more sales, every day
 - Paying only for sales that really happen
-- Generating additional SEO-friendly links from publishers
-- Having product discovery and product purchase take place anywhere on the web

 *********

 ## Feature Highlights

-### Easily Create Optimized Affiliate Campaigns
+### Easily Create your Katalys Shops
-The RevOffers plugin for WordPress / WooCommerce helps you collect data in support of an effective affiliate program:
+The Katalys plugin for WordPress / WooCommerce helps you collect data in support of an effective execution of campaigns:

-- Create CPS, CPA, or CPL offers
-- Track hits and sales across your eCommerce website
+- Point of discovery sales vs. conversions coming later through your site (you’ll see both)
-- Set up special business rules and conditions for custom offers
+- What deployments and placements work best for you
-- End-to-end campaign management
+- Special offers and product launches taken to another level
+- Perfect for lowering your customer acquisition costs

 ### Plugin Features

-- Increase transparency through granular reporting and intelligent dashboards
-- Industry’s only built-in fraud protection, which automatically detects and rejects click fraud for all RevOffers customers.
-- SOC 2 Type II certification, EU-U.S. Privacy Shield certification, GDPR privacy certification, and other measures.
-- With 99.9% system uptime and the most extensive documentation in the industry, you can relax knowing the best team in the business has got your back.
+- Easy import of products into Katalys Shops
+- Orders go automatically into your normal fulfillment flow
+- Use your own payment gateways
+- Reporting is crystal clear and helps you improve campaigns

-## Why Brands Love RevOffers
+## Why Brands Love Katalys Shops

-### Performance Marketing for Positive Change!
+### Acquire new customers and extend your shops to anywhere!
-We acquire customers for you through our connections with hundreds of curated publishers, marketers, and influencers around the world.
-RevOffers is a performance-based ad network, which means we only get paid when our advertisers make sales.
+You can use the shops in all of your existing relationships with publishers, marketers and influencers.
+Who drives the most sales?
+You’ll soon know for sure.
+Or talk to us about how we can acquire customers for you through our connections with hundreds of curated publishers, marketers, and influencers around the world.
+Katalys Shops can be deployed in content, in campaigns, in video and has even been used in ads.
+And you only pay when partners and publishers generate sales.

-### Affiliate Industry Knowledge
+### Ecommerce Industry Knowledge
 Our publishers and advertisers are in experienced hands when it comes to structuring offers and driving performance.
+We can help get those deals across the line.

--   *Marketing Savvy*
+-   *Forward leaning*

-    Let us help you grow your affiliate and eCommerce revenue with our collective decades of experience.
+    Let us help you grow your customer base and eCommerce revenue with our collective decades of experience.

--   *We Care*
+-   *Your business is important to us*

     We only allow transparent, transformative brands and safe, quality, compliant traffic from our publishers.

--   *Strong Relationships*
+-   *Long, Strong Relationships*

     We focus on building sustainable relationships with our Advertisers and Publishers, so everyone wins.

--   *Legal Cannabis Focus*

-    Until RevOffers, there wasn’t a strong centralized place for legal cannabis Advertisers and Publishers to exchange services.

--   *Born to Rev*
+-   *Born to Grow*

     Driving results on performance is in our blood.
 Clicks and impressions are not enough if you want to grow a business.